ANNUAL REPORT ON THE BIRDLIFE OVERBERG’S CLEANMARINE CAMPAIGN: PROJECT 3: ERECTING FISHING LINE BINS ALONG THE OVERSTRAND COASTLINE

 The GPS coordinates of all the sites where bins had been set up will be forwarded to DICT and the environmental division of the Overstrand municipality in view of continued monitoring of the success of these bins.
 All bins will be cleaned regularly and the contents taken to DICT for recycling purposes.
 The weight of the fishing line collected at each individual bin will also be recorded for research purposes.

 Some of these bins have unfortunately been vandalised in other areas in the past.
 It was decided to monitor the ten bins set up in the Hermanus area after the summer holiday period before a decision will be taken regarding the possible reinforcement of the equipment used for affixing the bins to the poles.
+None of the bins were vandalised over the holiday period and just one bin was found where a bracket had broken.
 A decision regarding the possible addition of CleanMarine logo stickers to the bins will be taken once finality about the future of the CleanMarine campaign had been established at the BirdLife Overberg AGM 2019.

 Detailed articles about the environmental problems created by fishing line in the coastal environment and an introduction on the purpose of the fishing line bins were published extensively.
 Articles were published on the BirdLife Overberg website, our social media platforms, the Village News and the Hermanus Times.
 The articles were also forwarded to several smaller local newspapers.
 These issues were also highlighted in an interview with Whale Coast FM at the beginning of the summer holiday period.
 It is recommended that such media campaigns should continue in future particularly during important holiday periods and long weekends.